-- Good PR is telling the client what they need to hear instead of what they want to hear.
-Good PR recognizes that the best “PR strategy” needs to be followed-up with the client’s good products/services or else it’s all a vain and wasted effort that harms everyone’s reputation.
+- Good PR is telling stakeholders what they need to hear instead of what they want to hear.
+Good PR recognizes that the best “PR strategy” needs to be followed-up with good products/services or else it’s all a vain and wasted effort that harms everyone’s reputation.

 - Good PR is not just about the over-glorified launch.
 Good PR helps build and sustain a groundswell of brand support — incrementally changing consumer behaviors via a steady stream of relevant and candid communication to both “media” and “consumers.”

-- Good PR celebrates the client’s customers in an inclusive, non-exploitive way.
+- Good PR celebrates customers in an inclusive, non-exploitive way.
 And, good PR welcomes the input of “neutrals” and especially “critics,” and adapts strategy accordingly.

 - Good PR is proactive in idea generation and responsive in a crisis.
 Good PR finds the balance.

 - Good PR is measurable.
-(And yet also hard to measure, since most clients want to measure different things.)
+(And yet also hard to measure, since most businesses want to measure different things.)

 - Good PR leverages pre-existing relationships with influential people — relationships built on trust and credibility earned over years of service.